-At Lady’s Care Center in Miramar, Florida, Ladynez Espinal, MD, works to educate her female patients to be aware of the unique health concerns that affect them and make informed decisions about their health care.
+At Lady’s Care Center in Weston, Florida, Ladynez Espinal, MD, works to educate her female patients to be aware of the unique health concerns that affect them and make informed decisions about their health care.
 Dr. Espinal recognizes that women face different concerns than men and offers a wide range of health services to directly address women’s health issues.
 For more information or to schedule your appointment, call the office or use the online booking tool today.

 Women experience many health concerns unique to their gender, like pregnancy, birth control, and menopause.
 In addition to these gender-specific issues, women are also more vulnerable to certain conditions and are affected differently than men by similar health problems.

 Women are up to three times more likely to die of a heart attack than men.
 While most women know the importance of a regular breast exam, the leading killer of women today is a heart attack that results from chronic heart disease.

 The use of additional hormones in birth control, hormone replacement therapy, and pregnancy put women at a higher risk of stroke.